MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-7-Agency-International-Development/subchapter-H-Clauses-Forms/part-752-Solicitation-Provisions-Contract-Clauses/subpart-752.2-Texts-Provisions-Clauses/section-752.202-1.md

 (b) *Alternate 70.* For use in all USAID contracts.
 Use in addition to the clause in FAR 52.202-1.

-USAID Definitions Clause - General Supplement for Use in All USAID Contracts (JAN 1990)
+USAID Definitions Clause—General Supplement for Use in All USAID Contracts (JAN 1990)

 (a) *USAID* shall mean the U.S. Agency for International Development.